|Learning and teaching Hungarian in the U.S. CONFERENCE

 Are you interested in the Hungarian language?
 Interested in Central Europe?
 Are you perhaps of Hungarian heritage?
 Do you need to fulfill a College of Liberal Arts and Social Sciences foreign language requirement?
 Learn Hungarian, the language of the Magyars!

-The Department of World Languages, Literatures, and Cultures offers Beginning Hungarian I – HUN 101, Beginning Hungarian II – HUN 102, Intermediate Hungarian I – WLC 293, and Intermediate Hungarian II – WLC 293 language courses (4 credits each, delivered by qualified and carefully selected Fulbright Visiting Professors of Hungarian Language and Culture), as well as Hungarian I and Hungarian II online Continuing Education courses (no CSU credits earned) in Hungarian language.
+The Department of World Languages, Literatures, and Cultures offers Beginning Hungarian I – HUN 101, Beginning Hungarian II – HUN 102, and Hungarian Language and Culture – WLC 293, delivered by qualified and carefully selected Fulbright Visiting Professors of Hungarian Language and Culture.

 Why study Hungarian?